numbas/editor-docs/source/project/reference.rst

 If they don't have an account yet, their email address; they'll get an email asking them to create an account and when they do, they'll be given access to your project immediately.

 .. image:: images/add_member.png
+    :alt: The project members form, in the process of adding a new member.

 You can control what project members are allowed to do: if you select :guilabel:`Can view` then the user will be able to look at, comment on, and download all content in the project, but not change anything.
 If you select :guilabel:`Can edit`, then they will also be able to create new content or change existing content.